Brendan Fevola: Controversies and legal issues

-In 2001, he was involved in an attempted theft of jackets from a dry cleaners in North Melbourne; he was fined $8000 by Carlton for the incident.
+In 2001, he was involved in an attempted theft of jackets from a dry cleaner in North Melbourne; he was fined $8,000 by Carlton for the incident.
 On 8 March 2004, he was involved in an incident at Crown Casino; no charges were laid, but he was suspended by Carlton for a week.
-In 2006 Fevola assaulted a barman during a tour of Ireland in 2006 with the Australian International Rules team, and was sent back to Australia.
+In 2006, Fevola assaulted a barman during a tour of Ireland in 2006 with the Australian International Rules team, and he was sent back to Australia.
 In March 2008, Fevola was fined $10,000 by the club and stood down from the leadership group after urinating on a window outside a Melbourne nightclub.
 After this incident, Carlton did not suspend or delist Fevola, saying that taking such action would not assist Fevola in addressing his problems, but he was put on his final warning.

 In September 2009, Fevola was fined $10,000 and banned from appearing on the Grand Final Footy Show after behaving inappropriately at the 2009 Brownlow Medal count.
-Fevola withdrew from the traditional lap of honour by the Coleman Medallist at the 2009 AFL Grand Final and did not attend Carlton's award night.
-As a result of the incident, he was traded to the Brisbane Lions, and did not return as a panellist on The Footy Show in 2010.
+Fevola withdrew from the traditional lap of honour by the Coleman Medallist at the 2009 AFL Grand Final and did not attend Carlton's awards night.
+As a result of the incident, he was traded to the Brisbane Lions, and he did not return as a panellist on The Footy Show in 2010.

-On 2 March 2010, Lara Bingle started proceedings to sue Fevola for breach of privacy, defamation and misuse of her image for the release of a nude photo in Woman's Day released on 1 March 2010; but on 9 April, Fevola was cleared of the charges against him.
-In September 2010 it was announced that Queensland police had launched a formal investigation into claims that Fevola had flashed a woman at a Brisbane park during a football clinic, but again there were no charges laid; the Brisbane Lions also suspended him independently while it conducted its own investigation into the event.
+On 2 March 2010, Lara Bingle started proceedings to sue Fevola for breach of privacy, defamation and misuse of her image for the release of a nude photo in Woman's Day released on 1 March 2010; however, on 9 April, Fevola was cleared of the charges against him.
+In September 2010, it was announced that Queensland police had launched a formal investigation into claims that Fevola had flashed a woman at a Brisbane park during a football clinic, but again there were no charges laid; the Brisbane Lions also suspended him independently while it conducted its own investigation into the event.

 Early on 1 January 2011, New Year's Day, Fevola was arrested in Brisbane on charges of public nuisance and obstructing police.
-He was released on bail and is scheduled to appear in court on 18 January.
-The Brisbane Lions granted him indefinite leave, before terminating his contract after receiving medical advice.
+He was released on bail and was scheduled to appear in court on 18 January.
+The Brisbane Lions granted him indefinite leave before terminating his contract after receiving medical advice.

 Gambling issues

 In 2010, it became public that Fevola was addicted to gambling, mostly playing poker and punting on horses.
 He accumulated significant debts from gambling.
-In a paid interview with the Footy Show in early 2011, Fevola further discussed his addiction, revealing that he spent 65 days in rehabilitation, had lost almost a million dollars gambling, including $365,000 in one day of horse punting, and that his addiction almost drove him to suicide during Christmas 2010.
-In 2022 Fevola began appearing in commercials for online gambling agency Bet Nation.
+In a paid interview with The Footy Show in early 2011, Fevola further discussed his addiction, revealing that he spent 65 days in rehabilitation, had lost almost a million dollars gambling, including $365,000 in one day of horse punting, and that his addiction almost drove him to suicide during Christmas 2010.
+In 2022, Fevola began appearing in commercials for online gambling agency Bet Nation.